Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Sociability

 Irish Danes are beautiful dogs, and it is easy to see why owning one would appeal to many people.
-However, they won’t be for everyone, as they need both a large amount of space and a considerable amount of daily exercise.
+However, they won’t be for everyone, as they need a lot of space and daily exercise.
 For starters, Irish Danes aren’t great city dogs.
-To own one, you need at least an oversized secure suburban yard or better yet, a rural property with access to acreage in which they can run around.
-You’ll also have to be up for plenty of exercise, as a short trot around the block simply won’t cut it with these dogs.
-Keep your Irish Dane well entertained with plenty of mental stimulation to avoid boredom.
-These large puppies are loving and playful dogs that will make great pets for anyone who has the space and energy for a gentle giant.
+To own one, you need at least a secure suburban yard or a rural property where they can run around.

+You’ll also have to be up for plenty of exercise, as a short trot around the block won’t cut it with these dogs.
+They are loving and playful dogs that will make great pets for anyone with the space and energy for a gentle giant.

 3 Little-Known Facts About the Irish Dane

-1. Irish Danes are fantastic jumpers
+1. Irish Danes Are Fantastic Jumpers

 Not only do Irish Danes need a great deal of space to run around, but they also need a yard that has high fences.
 These dogs know how to jump, and once an Irish Dane realizes that they can get over your fence, you will have a hard time trying to stop them.